CURRENT award Winners

 (faculty mentor: Anuja Dokras, MD PhD ( [Obstetrics and Gynecology])

-Fellowship term, 6 months: To be determined
+Fellowship term, 6 months: September 2024 - April 2025

 Ari On (Funding: Bertha Dagan Berman)